kattni/RSStodon/README.md

 # TwitteRSS
 ## Parse an RSS Feed and Post Content to Twitter and Mastodon

+Thank you to @foamyguy for help with the `feedparser` code.

 ### Code usage
 **If you have not already, please complete the prerequisites below before running the script.**